Oil falls sharply after big build in U.S. inventories - Up News Info

 The Organization of the Petroleum Exporting Countries and its allies, a group known as OPEC+, meets on Thursday and is expected to reconfirm plans to keep monthly supply increases steady despite calls for a raise.

 In a sign high prices are encouraging more supply, BP said on Tuesday it would ramp up investments in onshore U.S. shale oil and gas to $1.5 billion in 2022 from $1 billion this year.
 Overall, U.S. output increased to 11.5 million barrels per day, equaling the highest level of U.S. production so far this year.
-(Additional reporting by Jessica Jaganathan and Florence Tan Editing by Mark Potter, Jan Harvey and David Gregorio)
+(Additional reporting by Noah Browning and Julia Payne; Editing by Mark Potter, Jan Harvey and David Gregorio)